SpudGunMan/meshing-around/README.md

   - `bbsdelete` delete a message example use: `bbsdelete #4`
 - Other functions
   - `whereami` returns the address of location of sender if known
+  - `whoami` returns some details of the node asking
   - `tide` returns the local tides, NOAA data source
   - `wx` and `wxc` returns local weather forecast, (wxc is metric value), NOAA or Open Meteo for weather forecasting.
   - `wxa` and `wxalert` return NOAA alerts.
 Short title or expanded details